adrianhuebner/adriahuebner.github.io/README.md

 ls | List= List of the contents of directory cd | Change Directories= Move to another directory

-**RELATIVE PATH** Specify a file or directory in relation to the where we are currently in the system, they will not have a forwad slash.
+**RELATIVE PATH** Specify a file or directory in relation to the where we are currently in the system, they will not have a forwad slash.    stora
 **ABSOLUTE PATH** Specify a file or directory in relation to the root directory, you can identify them with the start of a forward slash ( / )

 *MORE ON PATHS*